 - Remote controller connected to base station Wi-Fi - 1.
 Confirm that the power of the base station is on, and then turn on the power of the remote controller. - 2.
-Run the Autel Voyager Application and tap " ^(C)"> "Base Station" on the map interface or camera interface of the Application. - 3.
-Confirm that the base station name is the one specified by the user, tap the base station name, enter the Wi Fi password (default: 12345678), and wait for a few seconds until the remote controller is successfully connected to the base station.
+Run the Autel Voyager Application and tap " "> "Base Station" on the map interface or camera interface of the Application. - 3.
+Confirm that the base station name is the one specified by the user, tap the base station name, enter the Wi - Fi password (default: 12345678), and wait for a few seconds until the remote controller is successfully connected to the base station.

 - If there are multiple base stations at the same time, before the remote controller connects to the base station Wi-Fi, be sure to confirm the name of the base station Wi-Fi to avoid flight risks caused by connection errors. - When the base station works, two RCs can be connected to the base station Wi-Fi at the same time.
 One of them, as the control role, has all the operational rights of the aircraft; As an observation role, it can view the flight status of the aircraft and the picture transmission screen, and it can also control the gimbal camera, but it cannot control the flight of the aircraft.
-For details, please refer to Chapter 2, "2.13 Dual Control Function". - 5.8G frequency matching between aircraft and remote controller base station and the remote controller, please keep the distance between the three within a small range (no more than 5 meters is recommended) to avoid the frequency matching or connection failure due to the distance.
+For details, please refer to Chapter 2, "2.13 Dual Control Function". - 5.8G frequency matching between aircraft and remote controller or connection failure due to the distance.